26 Facts About Syfy's 12 Monkeys

 One shot from the season three premiere required Folks to create a post-apocalyptic Times Square.
 “We did a crane shot in a field with a blue screen where James Cole steps onto a rusty, old bus on his side to finally discover an overgrown Times Square,” Bergeron wrote.
 “This one was particularly challenging as everything in there was CG.”

 In the second episode of Season Three, Jennifer Goines (as J.H.
 Bond) puts out a song called “Jones, Pourquoi C’est Si Long?” (or: “Jones, What’s Taking So Long?”).
 Hampshire improvised a bit of the song, which made it into the episode—and became an on-set earworm.
 “Everybody started singing it,” Hampshire says, “so then Terry was like, ‘I think we’re going to have to write Jennifer a song.”
-Hampshire penned the lyrics (in French) and Barton wrote the music for the song, which was recorded at Abbey Road with period instruments; it will debut in the fourth episode of season six, along with another Jennifer musical number.
-“It’s a surprise who wrote her second song,” Matalas says.
-“I can’t tell you about it, but it’s a pop hit.”
+Hampshire penned the lyrics (in French) and Barton wrote the music for the song, which was recorded at Abbey Road with period instruments.
+The song was featured in the episode “Die Glocke,” which also saw Jennifer serenading a certain fürher with Pink’s epic kiss-off anthem “U + UR Hand.”

 Schull has all of Cassie’s coats—“I don’t think her coats got nearly enough recognition; the downside is that I live in Los Angeles where I get to wear none of these things”—and a Raritan National Laboratory plaque that she took from set.
 “But the thing that was given to me that means the most is Cassie’s watch with the original scratch,” Schull says.